f3bolarinwa/MLOps-project---ML_modularization_testing_and_logging/README.md

 A program requirement for Machine Learning DevOps Engineer Nanodegree @ Udacity School of Artificial Intelligence

 ## Project Description
-This project involves building and implementing machine learning classification models to predict credit card customers that are most likely to churn.
+This project involves creating and implementing modular functions and classes to train a machine learning classification model to predict credit card customers that are most likely to churn.

 The completed project includes a Python package that follows coding (pylint, PEP8) and engineering best practices for implementing software (modularity, documentation, testing and logging).